flaxmans/CompBio_on_git/Labs/Lab03/Lab3newlines.md

 Please read and do all of the exercises below, in sequence.
 Read the instructions carefully to save yourself time.
 Have fun, ask questions, and talk to people around you about what you are doing!
 Use Google searches like "how to ______ in R" if you are stuck.
 Challenge yourself to become self-sufficient!
 A detailed list of activities for this lab appears below.
 The numbered items are the "action items", i.e., things you need to do for this lab.

 ### Cheat Sheat of R Commands:

+Note: do NOT type the "`>`" that you see at the beginning of each line below.
+That symbol simply represents the command prompt in R and in RStudio's "console".

 ```
 	> help("commandname") 		# get help within RStudio on a command